 Directory Information (continued)

+The District allows for disclosure of directory information only to specific parties for specific purposes.
+Such limitations are specified in the student directory information notification.

+Unless the parent/guardian or student who has reached age 18 requests in writing that the District not release such information, the student’s name, address, and telephone number (if listed) shall be released to Armed Forces recruiters and institutions of higher education upon their request.

 Surveys of Protected Information

 The District shall provide direct notice to parents/guardian to obtain prior written consent for their minor child(ren) to participate in any protected information survey, analysis, or evaluation, if the survey is funded in whole or in part by a program of the U.S. Department of Education.